Thyroid cancer is usually slow growing and often detected in its early stages, when the five-year survival rate is more than 98 percent.

 Radiation Therapy for Thyroid Cancer

 Radiation therapy precisely targets cells that are or may become cancerous.
 The two most common therapeutic radiation approaches for thyroid cancer are:

-- Radioactive iodine to remove remnant thyroid tissue following surgery
+- Radioactive iodine pills, which destroy thyroid tissue left after surgery

 - External beam radiation for rare cases of recurrent or advanced cancer

 During chemotherapy, you will take anti-cancer drugs by mouth or through an injection.
 Chemotherapy is sometimes combined with external beam radiation therapy to treat anaplastic thyroid cancer.